aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/xlsx-to-xlsm/_index.md

 ---
-title: Save XLSX as XLSM using Android
+title: Aspose.Cells Cloud for Android - Save XLSX as XLSM
-description: Utilizing Aspose.Cells Cloud SDK for Android to save XLSX format file as XLSM format file.
+description: Use Aspose.Cells Cloud SDK for Android to effortlessly convert XLSX files to XLSM with full formula support.
+Try the free API now and integrate seamless Excel conversion into your Android app.

 ---